 YES.
 It would be worn attached to your cap and gown, rather than replacing them.
 Other examples of adornment could include beaded caps, necklaces, or tribal honor cords.

 Is an eagle feather considered an object of religious or cultural significance?

 YES.
 Federal law clearly recognizes the religious and cultural significance eagle feathers have in many Native American communities.
 Thus, eagle feathers are recognized as objects of religious and cultural significance, and students have the right to wear an eagle feather as an adornment at their graduation ceremony.

-Can my school limit my right to wear regalia or objects with religious or cultural significance at my graduation ceremony?
+Can my school limit my right to wear regalia or objects with religious or culture significance at my graduation ceremony?

 Is an object, like an eagle feather, considered a substantial disruption or material interference?